vijay-khanna/containers-basics-and-beyond/Step-by-Step-Guide/Lab-040-Testing-and-Deploying-Container-App/README.md

 >#**FrontEnd Service**</br>
 ```
 cd ~/environment/containers-basics-and-beyond/front-end/

+#//Below command will Login to ECR Repo

 aws ecr get-login --region us-east-1 --no-include-email

 #//Copy-Paste the Console output of above command output into the console to login.
-Starting with "docker login....
+#//Starting with "docker login....
 Ending with amazonaws.com".
-You must get "Login Succeeded" message to proceed.
+#//You must get "Login Succeeded" message to proceed.

+---
+if [ -z "$frontEndRepoECR" ]
+then
+clear
- #// This will delete existing ECR REPO
+echo "\$frontEndRepoECR is empty, will delete and re-create the ECR Repo"
-frontEndRepoECR=$(echo $frontEndRepoECRURI | awk -F'/' '{print $2}'); echo $frontEndRepoECR
 aws ecr delete-repository --repository-name $frontEndRepoECR --force

-#//Below command will create ECR Repository
 frontEndRepoECRURI=$(aws ecr create-repository --repository-name ${EKS_CLUSTER_NAME,,}_front_end | jq -r  '.repository.repositoryUri')
-echo $frontEndRepoECRURI
+else
+clear
+echo "\$frontEndRepoECR is NOT empty, Will skip re-creating the ECR Repo"
+fi
+---

 #//The below command will create Container image from DockerFile.
 This takes 5-7 minutes.
 Red text message for gpg key is normal, and not errors.